Ph.D. Minor in Prevention Science

 This focus addresses how child and adolescent mental health influences human and family development in the context of education, health, community, and society as well as how family development affects the mental health and well-being of children.

 B. Promotion of Adults' Mental Health and Well-Being

 This focus addresses the promotion of adult mental health and well-being throughout the lifespan, including individuals and groups with and without special mental health needs as well as the impact of adult mental health on human and multi-generational family development in the context of community and society.

 C. Integrated Life Span

 2. Interventions in Education, Health, and Social Services

 The design, implementation, evaluation, and dissemination of a variety of programs are high priorities today.
 School-based programs are increasingly viewed as key strategies of educational reform, while social and health service delivery to children, adults, and families are undergoing substantial innovation.

 3. Social Policy

-This concentration addresses how social policies and issues affect human and family behavior across the lifespan.
-Substantive areas include child care, poverty, welfare reform, school reform, and health-care reform.
+This concentration addresses how social policies and issues impact human and family behavior across the lifespan.
+Substantive areas include childcare, poverty, welfare reform, school reform, and health-care reform.
 An emphasis is given to large-scale policies and programs as well as dissemination and implementation.